Skip to Content

 • Make them slightly larger in regular muffin pans.

-• Free form them onto a prepared baking sheet if you prefer.
+• Free form them onto a prepared sheet sheet if you prefer.

 • Use an ice cream scoop to make them uniform in shape and size.